Student Life - Housing

 - Should I bring a gift?
 Though not expected, many students present their host family with a small gift representing their home region.

 - How do meals work?
-You will receive breakfast every day and six dinners per week.
+For homestay placements in Aix-en-Provence, you will receive breakfast every day and six dinners per week.
 You must eat breakfast before 10h00 on weekdays and before 11h00 on weekends.
 One evening per week, you should have dinner outside of the homestay.
-If you are unable to come to dinner one evening, you must give the host family at least 24hr notice.
+For homestay placements in Barcelona, you will receive daily breakfast and dinner.
+In all homestay placements, if you are unable to come to dinner one evening, you must give the host family at least 24hr notice.

 - What do I do for lunch?
 You are responsible for your lunches, and should expect to eat them outside of the homestay.